 Skyline Mines is an underground coal-mining operation with more than 350 employees.
-Our challenge is to go from a company with a better than average lost time injury and reportable injury rate to an injury free workplace.
+Our challenge is to go from a company with a better-than-average, lost-time injury, and reportable injury rate to an injury-free workplace.

 In January of 1996, our focus shifted from formal investigation and review of just MSHA reportable injuries to investigation and measurement of all incidents.
-Prevention efforts were then focused on the elimination of these injury causing events.
-The underlying principle being that the only difference between a Worker’s Comp. injury, MSHA reportable, or lost time accident was severity and that severity had nothing to do with what had caused the incident.
-We began to focus more and more on the root causes for the injury causing events.
+Prevention efforts were then focused on the elimination of these injury-causing events.
+The underlying principle being that the only difference between a Worker’s Compensation injury, MSHA reportable, or lost time accident was the severity and that severity had nothing to do with what had caused the incident.
+We began to focus more and more on the root causes of the injury-causing events.

 In January of 1997, the use of Multiple Causation Theory was implemented into the Incident Review Process.
 We recognized the value of using this theory.
 We also recognized that we were lacking a process with which to apply it.
 Since its implementation, the TapRooT® System has provided us that process.

-In April of 1997 our Safety Manager and Production Superintendent attended a two day TapRooT® Course in Denver, Colorado.
-Upon their return we conducted training for our management group.
+In April of 1997, our Safety Manager and Production Superintendent attended a 2-Day TapRooT® Course in Denver, Colorado.
+Upon their return, we conducted training for our management group.
 We began to apply the TapRooT® Techniques in our formal Incident Reviews.
 This provided us a process with which to apply Multiple Causation Theory.

 Our reviews were immediately more effective.
 The process was less threatening and our employees who have been exposed to this have all commented that our review process has changed from a fault-finding event to a fact-finding process.
 The result of this is reflected in the 1997 safety performance which resulted in about a 50% improvement in our lost time injury and reportable injury rates (which are well below industry averages – see the results below in the Results section).

 Management commitment to the safety process has accelerated our rate of improvement dramatically.
 It is also helping to establish safety as a value within our organization.
-Our Production Superintendent attending an accident investigation course like TapRooT® is simply evidence of that commitment.
+Our Production Superintendent attending TapRooT® Course is simply evidence of that commitment.